 After formal Theory, Harmony, and Ear training in College, Jesse Traveled the World for about a decade, studying different musical traditions including the Classical Music of Northern India under one of the greatest musicians of all time, Ustad Ali Akbar Khan.

-An Acoustic "one-take" solo album is currently in production, as well as a third "full- band" Electric record, both comprised of all original music and to be released in 2018.
+Upcoming projects and releases include an Acoustic "one-take" solo album which is currently in production, as well as a third "full- band" Electric record, both comprised of all original music and to be released in coming months.